MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 2. If you select more than one ANC, you can set the priority order for those ANCs.
 To do so, hover over an ANC > click and drag on the three dots > drag the ANC to a different position in the list.

   As long as the first ANC in the list is **Healthy**, it will always be used for provisioning Cloud PCs using this policy.
-If the first ANC is not healthy, the policy will use the next ANC in the list that is healthy.
+If the first ANC isn't healthy, the policy will use the next ANC in the list that is healthy.

 ### Continue creating a provisioning policy